junxit/us-congress-bills-115/bill.md

 # H.R.
 3906

-> To direct the Administrator of the Environmental Protection Agency to establish a stormwater infrastructure funding task force, and for other purposes.
+> To establish centers of excellence for innovative stormwater control infrastructure, and for other purposes.

 ## § 1.
 Short title